 Notification will be provided to adjacent residential properties, prior to the commencement of verge planting.
-Feedback will be considered and the final decision on location will be made by the Manager of Parks and Operations with due regard given to optimising the number of trees planting on each verge particularly those that can accommodate more than one tree Engineering Services.
+Feedback will be considered and the final decision on location will be made by the Manager of Parks and Operations with due regard given to optimising the number of trees planting on each verge particularly those that can accommodate more than one tree.

-An application to Director of Engineering Services is required for all street tree planting exemptions.
+An application to Director Engineering Services is required for all street tree planting exemptions.
 The following reasons do not justify an exemption:

 - Loss of a view

 - Planted species is disliked

-- Property alterations
+- · Property alterations

 - Perceived to be inappropriate for the location due to a variety of reasons

-Each exemption application will be considered by the Director of Engineer on a case by case basis using the following as a guide:
+Each exemption application will be considered by the Director Engineering Services on a case by case basis using the following as a guide:

-- potential risk of future damage to services, property and road infrastructure - no garage on property and reliance towards onstreet parking - traffic safety northern light impacts
+- potential risk of future damage to services, property and road infrastructure - no garage on property and reliance towards on street parking - traffic safety - northern light impacts

 Notwithstanding the criteria above, planting exemption must be avoided where possible.
-The Director of Engineering Services can approve the variation to the tree species planted and this must be in accordance with section 4.2 - Street Tree Selection.
-Residents may be permitted to plant a verge tree in front of their properties on application to the Manager of Parks and Operations Engineering Services.
-The selection of species shall be consistent with the Street Tree Master Plan.
+The Director Engineering Services can approve the variation to the tree species planted and this must be in accordance with section 4.2 - Street Tree Selection.
+Residents may be permitted to plant a verge tree in front of their properties on application to the Manager of Parks and Operations.
+The selection of species shall be consistent with the Street Tree Master Plan or such variation as approved in accordance with section 4.2 of this Policy.
 Ownership and maintenance of the street tree becomes the responsibility of the Town.